Jeevang1-epic/G1-Sentiment-Analysis/README.md

 ---

 ## Future Applications: E.P.I.C.
-This project serves as a foundational step toward my goal of founding **E.P.I.C.
-(Electric Powered Induced Cars)**.
+This project serves as a foundational step toward my goal of founding **E.P.I.C.**.
 Understanding "Semantic Intent" in human language is the first step toward building AI that can predict pedestrian behavior and driver sentiment in autonomous vehicle systems.

 **Author:** Puttala Jeevan Kumar (G1)
 **Affiliation:** NIAT Masterclass